 When we left the coral reef, the lower deck was closed, and we returned to the upper one.
 The ship has restrooms and a small cafe.
 Which might come in handy since the cruise took almost two hours.

 Overall, it was a pleasant experience.
 Kids love such things, and you get to sit and relax for almost two hours.
 On the flip side, if your purpose is to see the coral reef, then you will be disappointed.
 Everybody I talk to say that thirty years ago the coral reef was in much better shape.
-Today, not much is left ( 🙁 ), and if your primary goal is to see corals and marine life then visit Coral World Underwater Observatory.
+Today, not much is left ( 🙁 ), and if your primary goal is to see corals and marine life then visit Underwater Observatory Marine Park.

 Also, this is not the only boat with glass floor/walls in Eilat.
 Several firms offer similar cruises.

-After returning to Hananya Beach, we headed to Dolphin Reef (official site).
+After returning to Hananya Beach, we headed to Dolphin Reef.